spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_coron.rst

 #.
 Extract parameter settings from input model and merge them with any user-provided values.
    See :ref:`outlier detection arguments <outlier_detection_step_args>` for the full list of parameters.

 #.
+Do not attempt resampling; data are assumed to be aligned and have an identical WCS.
+   This is true automatically for a CubeModel.

+#.
 Create a median image over the `groups` (exposures, planes of cube) axis,
    preserving the spatial (x,y) dimensions of the cube.